sharapov-outsource/youzign-api-client/README.md

 in your project directory, where the composer.json file is.

-After that, the class is available under `YouzignAPI\YzApi` namespace
+After that, the class is available under `\Sharapov\YouzignAPI` namespace

 Usage:
 ======